Nomadic-Shedevil/Project_4_Group_1/README.md

 by Jessica Baggett, Ryan Joseph, Melissa Mosby and Christian Suarez

+#Where to find presentation

+Our website is under the Project_4_Website folder.
+This is our final presentation.
+Analyses can be found on Melissa and Jessica branches.
+Ryan and Jessica branches have app development code.

 ### Background:
 Our dataset, "Mushroom Classification" (Kaggle), was found on Kaggle.
 We decided to use this dataset because it fits the supervised machine learning and allows for predictions.